ten0s/velisp/README.md

 ## Versioning

-The version reflects subjective the percentage of completeness.
+The version reflects subjective percentage of completeness.
 For example, the version 0.6.1 should be read as **VeLisp** is 0.61 (61%) ready.

 ## Known issues and limitations